AlanChuang1/EmotionDetectorCNN/README.md

 ### Data Exploration

 - We selected this dataset because it contained ample photos of 7 different types of emotions, and it already separated the data into sorted directories.
-The sizes are all standardized and required little preprocessing.
+The sizes are all standardized and require little preprocessing.

 - Using colored images would not be beneficial as grayscale is enough for classification, while color would add an extra dimension (r,g,b) and result in a complex and resource-intensive model.